GihhArwtw/SJTU_AI/README.md

 # SJTU_AI

-Notes and assignments during my time in SJTU as a student of AI class.
+Some notes and assignments during my time in SJTU as a student of AI class.

 [Still working on it.]